HCSO's DUI Enforcement Squad

 According to a recent job posting explaining the requirements of the position, the follow knowledge, skills, and abilities were needed for the Alcohol Breath Testing Unit Supervisor (W2778) 072415:

-- Working knowledge of state and county laws, ordinances and regulations governing alcohol breath analysis.
+- state and county laws, ordinances and regulations governing alcohol breath analysis.

-- Working knowledge of safety measures in the use of alcohol breath analysis equipment and supplies.
+- safety measures in the use of alcohol breath analysis equipment and supplies.

-- Skill in the use of and care of alcohol breath analysis equipment and supplies.
+- the use of and care of alcohol breath analysis equipment and supplies.

-- Ability to collect, organize, and evaluate data and develop logical conclusions.
+- collect, organize, and evaluate data and develop logical conclusions.

-- Ability to organize information into a logical presentation format.
+- organize information into a logical presentation format.

-- Ability to lift and carry up to 50 pounds.
+- lift and carry up to 50 pounds.